shakurocom/iOS_Toolbox/ImageProcessing/README.md

 ## ImageProcessor

-Helper for working with CGImage and UIImage.
+A helper for working with `CGImage` and `UIImage`.

 ### Usage

-There is only one function at the moment - for creating CVPixelBuffer from CGImage:
+There is only one function at the moment - for creating `CVPixelBuffer` from `CGImage`:

 ```swift
 let uiImage = UIImage(named: "some-image.png")